broadinstitute/gatk/README.md

 * To generate WDL Wrappers and validate the resulting outputs, run `./gradlew gatkWDLGenValidation`.
 Running this task requires a local [cromwell](https://github.com/broadinstitute/cromwell) installation, and environment variables `CROMWELL_JAR` and `WOMTOOL_JAR` to be set to the full pathnames of the `cromwell` and `womtool` jar files.
-If no local install is available, this task will run automatically on travis in a separate job whenever a PR is submitted.
+If no local install is available, this task will run automatically on github actions in a separate job whenever a PR is submitted.

 * WDL wrappers for each GATK release are published to the [gatk-tool-wdls](https://github.com/broadinstitute/gatk-tool-wdls) repository.
 Only tools that have been annotated for WDL generation will show up there.